Andrew Denham: Headteacher

 Paul Burford: TIG Pro

 Paul is one half of BTR Fabrications – the british frame building company famed for their great TIG welded DH and FR hard tail MTB frames.
 Paul is our new Frame Building Teacher and will be with us for a few months.
-He teaches both the Classic and Advanced Courses along with TIG welding, which he’s exceptionally good at!
+He teaches all of the framebuilding courses along with TIG welding, which he’s exceptionally good at!

 Themba Burford: doe-eyed workshop dog